 Private clinics in Singapore are able to give you an appointment within a few days of your call or accept walk-ins.
 On the other hand, the wait time at a public hospital can take up to 2 or 3 weeks.

-Follow up appointments are scheduled according to the urgency of the situation.
-In very busy public hospitals, scheduling early follow ups might be challenging.
+Follow-up appointments are scheduled according to the urgency of the situation.
+In busy public hospitals, scheduling early follow-ups might be challenging.

-Furthermore, the turnaround time for test results such are usually much faster in private hospitals.
-For example, it's a norm to get histology results in about 3 days or quicker in private clinics.
-However, it may take up to 2 weeks in public hospitals.
+Furthermore, the turnaround time for test results and such are usually much faster in private hospitals.
+For example, it is a norm to get histology results in about three days or quicker in private clinics.
+However, it may take up to two weeks in public hospitals.

 2. Overall patient experience

-If you’re seeing a breast surgeon in a Singapore public hospital as a subsidised patient, you're unable to select the doctor that you’d wish to see.
+If you are seeing a breast surgeon in a Singapore public hospital as a subsidised patient, you are unable to select the doctor who you would wish to see.
 Your follow up appointments are also likely to be with different doctors, often junior ones.

 When you visit a private breast surgeon in Singapore, you get to choose the specific surgeon you wish to see.
 Similarly, your subsequent follow up clinic visits will be with the same breast surgeon.

 This allows the surgeon to provide a more “personalised” experience for the patient.
 He/she has a more comprehensive and in-depth understanding of the patient’s condition.

 The time allocated to each patient can be as long as an hour.
 The clinic has the flexibility to extend or shorten the duration depending on the needs of the patient.

 Furthermore, in private practice, consultation takes place in a setting where there is more privacy.
 The waiting area is more private, and spacing of appointments are such that not a lot of patients are waiting together.